Roy Altman

-Roy Kalman Altman (born 1982) is a United States district judge of the United States District Court for the Southern District of Florida.
+Roy Kalman Altman (born 1982) is a Venezuelan-American lawyer and jurist who serves as a United States district judge for the United States District Court for the Southern District of Florida.

-Biography
+Early life and education

-Altman received a Bachelor of Arts in 2004 from Columbia University, where he was quarterback on the football team and was a pitcher on the baseball team.
-He earned his Juris Doctor in 2007 from Yale Law School, where he was Projects Editor for the Yale Law Journal.
+Altman was born in Caracas, Venezuela, moving to the United States shortly afterwards.
+He graduated from Columbia University with a Bachelor of Arts in 2004, also playing as a quarterback on the football team and as a pitcher on the baseball team.
+Altman earned his Juris Doctor in 2007 from Yale Law School, where he was Projects Editor for the Yale Law Journal.
 He began his legal career as a law clerk to Judge Stanley Marcus of the United States Court of Appeals for the Eleventh Circuit.

 Altman served for six years as an assistant United States attorney for the Southern District of Florida, where he prosecuted hundreds of criminal cases and tried more than 20 cases to jury verdict, arguing several of them before the United States Court of Appeals for the Eleventh Circuit.
 He won the Director of the Executive Office of U.S. Attorneys Award for Superior Litigation Team in United States v.
 Mentor, the Director of the Executive Office of U.S. Attorneys Award for Superior Litigation Performance in United States v.
 Flanders, the Federal Bar Association Young Federal Lawyer Award, and the Federal Prosecutor of the Year award from the Miami-Dade County Association of Chiefs of Police and the Law Enforcement Officers Charitable Foundation.

-Before becoming a judge, he was a partner at the law firm of Podhurst Orseck in Miami, Florida, where he specialized in aviation law and commercial litigation.
+Before becoming a judge, Altman was a partner at the law firm of Podhurst Orseck in Miami, Florida, where he specialized in aviation law and commercial litigation.